MARIN SYMPHONY YOUTH PROGRAMS 2026-27 SEASON

 PERCUSSION:

-2. Be prepared to demonstrate rudiments at the request of the conductor with varying dynamics (pp to ff) and a smooth transition between open and closed rudiments including rolls, paradiddles, flams, and drags on snare or timpani.
+2. Rudiments of player’s choice demonstrating varying dynamics (pp to ff) and a smooth transition between open and closed rudiments including rolls, paradiddles, flams, and drags on snare or timpani.

 In the performance of your solo, please skip over rests longer than 2 measures.

-All excerpts listed for your instrument are required and must be performed with the metronome, following the markings given below.
+All excerpts listed for your instrument are required.

 • String players should follow all marked bowings.
 Attention to bowings, bow use, intonation, rhythm, and dynamics will be evaluated.